jbijlsma/fleetman-node-js/README.md

 # Intro

-This is a rewrite the the fleetman application written by Dick Chesterwood as part of his courses (in this case Istio).
+This is a rewrite of the fleetman application written by Dick Chesterwood as part of his courses (in this case Istio).
 The java version does not seem to work on arm64, so I decided to reverse engineer the application using NodeJs.

 # Run locally